zikula-modules/Scribite/Resources/doc/README.md

 ---------------------------------------------

 Some editors support the loading of external editor plugins (e.g. plugins stored elsewhere in the system, like in a media module).
-Currently only CKEditor and TinyMCE support this behavior and have it implemented in Scribite.
+Currently CKEditor, Quill, Summernote and TinyMCE support this behavior and have it implemented in Scribite.
 Please see the CKEditor editor for an example of this.

 Adding new Editor plugins to Scribite
 -------------------------------------

-See the README.markdown in the editors directory for more information.
+See the README.md file in the editors directory for more information.